symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 VRF key
 -------

 In order to be :ref:`eligible for harvesting <account_eligibility>` an account must have linked a VRF key.
-This is accomplished by announcing a :ref:`VrfKeyLink transaction <vrf-key-link-transaction>`:
+This is accomplished by announcing a :ref:`vrfkeylinktransaction`:

 .. code-block:: symbol-cli